Want to fix your poor posture specifically rounder shoulders and forward? Then this quick read should be very helpful to you!

 Your posture is like a reflection of you and how you spend most of your time because your spine, muscles, connective tissue, joints will literally adapt to your dominant posture.

 But both rounded shoulders and forward head posture are adaptations that you do not want and it can cause a lot of problems for the well-being of your body and mind.

 Additionally, doing a lot of exercises does not necessarily make things better.
-Depending on the type exercises it could even make it worse if it further enhances the muscular imbalances.
+Depending on the type of exercise it could even make it worse i.e. if it further enhances muscular imbalances.

 There are actually a lot of things you can do to improve your posture, and you probably won’t find one thing that you can do, which will fix all your issues.